gradio-app/groovy/README.md

 ### 🚀 Features
 - Converts simple Python functions into JavaScript equivalents.
 - Supports a subset of the Python standard library along with some Gradio-specific classes.
-- Provides **complete error reporting** when a function can't be transpiled.
+- Provides **complete error reporting** when a function can't be transpiled (either due to no equivalent in JavaScript or ambiguity).

 ### 📦 Installation
 Install Grompy via pip: